Surf ‘n’ Turf Pinwheels

 Instructions

 • Wash and chop the mushrooms and tomatoes.
-Preheat the olive oil over medium high heat until shimmering.
-Add the mushrooms and tomatoes and saute until the mushrooms have lost their moisture, about 5-7 minutes.
+Preheat the olive oil in a skillet over medium-high heat until shimmering.
+Add the mushrooms and tomatoes, and sauté until the mushrooms have lost their moisture, about 5-7 minutes.

-• Add the spinach to the skillet and gently stir until the spinach has wilted.
-Let any excess moisture evaporate from the skillet then remove from the heat.
+• Add the spinach to the skillet and gently stir until wilted.
+Let any excess moisture evaporate, then remove from the heat.

-• Spread the spinach mix in an even layer over the top of the sirloin.
-Place the chopped shrimp on top.
-Roll the sirloin around the shrimp and spinach in to a pinwheel shape.
-Secure the meat together with toothpicks, then cut into individual portions about 2 inches thick.
+• Spread the spinach mixture in an even layer over the sirloin.
+Place the seasoned shrimp on top.
+Roll the sirloin around the shrimp and spinach into a pinwheel shape.
+Secure with toothpicks, then cut into individual portions, about 2 inches thick.

 • Sear the pinwheels on each side for 4-5 minutes or until the beef is no longer pink and the shrimp are cooked thoroughly.
-Serve right away.
+Serve immediately.
 Enjoy!

 Keyword seafood, steak